barotto/IBMulator/BUILD_LINUX.md

 ### Compilation

-Compile libarchive with lot of stuff removed:
+Compile libarchive with lot of stuff removed (not required unless you want support for other types of archives other than zip):
 ```
 $ git clone https://github.com/libarchive/libarchive.git
 $ cd libarchive